monostream/emporium-docs/guides/add-your-own-apps.md

 Emporium ships with a powerful OIDC integration.
 The OIDC protocol will forward users to the identity provider to log in (Authentik in the case of Emporium).
 After a successful login, users will be redirected back to the application to a so-called callback or redirect URL.

-Since redirect URLs are application-specific, you have to tell Emporium where it should redirect your users, after a sucessful OIDC login.
+Since redirect URLs are application-specific, you have to tell Emporium where it should redirect your users, after a successful OIDC login.
 Use the `oidcRedirectPaths` field in the `annotations` of the `Chart.yaml` file for that.

 ```yaml Chart.yaml
 # ...